Women in CBT

 Dianne Chambless, PhD

 Dianne is an American Clinical Psychologist, a pioneer in research on CBT for anxiety disorders.
-While earning her PhD she joined the Feminist Therapy Collective, Inc in Philadelphia, USA.
+During her PhD she joined the Feminist Therapy Collective, Inc in Philadelphia, USA.
 She is the recipient of the Aaron T. Beck award for Sustained and Enduring Contributions to Cognitive Therapy and has received a Lifetime Achievement Award from the (American) Association for Behavioral and Cognitive Therapies.

 Edna Foa, PhD